Welcome to the Drama Department

 Mrs S Newman, Head of Pankhurst House

-Our intent is to nurture an enjoyment and understanding of Drama through practical experience and to develop both subject specific and transferrable skills that empower students and provide cultural capital.
+Our intention is to nurture an enjoyment and understanding of Drama through practical experience and to develop both subject specific and transferrable skills that empower students and provide cultural capital.

 We focus on encouraging teamwork, creativity, reflection and communication.
 We aim to engage students and build confidence in a safe and inclusive environment.
 We aim to develop individuality; to encourage students to think and express themselves with flair and to encourage tolerance and understanding.